Chrastek/DE2-electrocity-measuring-project/README.md

 ## Theoretical description and explanation

 System for measuring various electrical parameters such as voltage, capacitance, resistance and current.
-The units used are Arduino UNO, OLED display and measured components.
+Used units are Arduino UNO, OLED display and measured components.

 Arduino reads values on analog inputs.
 Using an ADC converter, it converts the measured value into a digital value using the following formula and prints it on the display: